|Best upright||Hamilton Beach||Check Price||

 What to consider when looking for a cheap freezer

-Standalone freezers can run the gamut when it comes to cost, mostly due to the wide variety of sizes and shapes they come in.
+Since standalone freezers are designed in a variety of shapes and sizes, they also come at a range if price points.
 You can find options from as little as $150 to as much as $1,000, but you will likely sacrifice size, efficiency, and flexibility as you move from the biggest top-of-the-line models down to the budget options.

 But if you are just looking for something basic to store a few items, there are quality options that won’t break the bank.
 Your biggest concerns will likely be size, energy use, and noise level—because you want something that’s going to be effective without causing you more problems than it’s worth.

 Best budget freezer: Arctic King 5-cubic foot chest freezer